Romina-x/ITAssetsMetadataRepository-TeamProject/README.md

  4.1.1.1.
 If on Windows and install freezes (>10 mins) run 'npm cache clean --force' and use the command 'npm i --omit=optional' <br>
 5. Run the Code: <br>
  5.1.2.
 Start the web app with the command 'npm start' (This will open a new browser window at http://localhost:3000 )

+ ---

+# Running Cypress:

+6. Set up Cypress: <br>
+ 6.1.
+Open a cmd at the location of the UI folder of the repo <br>
+ 6.1.1. run the command 'npm install cypress --save-dev' (This may take a *significant* amount of time to run)<br>
+7. Run Cypress: <br>
+ 7.1.1.
+Start the cypress app with the command 'npx cypress open' (This will open a new cypress application)<br>
+ 7.1.2.
+Select the 'E2E Testing' option<br>
+ 7.1.3.
+Continue and choose the browser of your choice (This will open a new browser window where Cypress tests can be run)

+ ---